spazznolo/spazznolo.github.io/_posts/2023-06-15-draft-probabilities-2.md

 ---
 <h2>Deriving pick probabilities from NHL draft rankings</h2>
 <p>
 The probabilities are generated through a process which primarily involves the application of a rank-ordered logit model to draft rankings released throughout the year.
-The methodology is a simplified version of "Predicting the NHL Draft with Rank-Ordered Logit Models".
+The methodology is a simplified version of <a href="https://ecp.ep.liu.se/index.php/linhac/article/view/480">Predicting the NHL Draft with Rank-Ordered Logit Models</a>.
 </p>
 <p>
 There are three main components - first, partial draft rankings are made complete, then a rank-ordered logit model is fit, finally 100,000 drafts are simulated from model outputs.
 I will describe each component in this thread.
 Links are provided at the end.